 I study trap-jaw ants in the United States ( see Trap-jaw ants on Florida’s sand ridges) but also in tropical places like Borneo (see Jumping trap-jaw ants in Borneo), Costa Rica, and the Philippines.
 The main focus of my trap-jaw ant research is to gain a better understanding of their population genetics, phylogenetics, and phylogeography however I am also interested in their behavior and natural history.

-Additionally, I am also involved in a project on intraspecific variation in ants along altitudinal gradients in Borneo (see Divergence along an elevational gradient in Borneo) and behavioral studies on an ant species that lives in and around Ethiopia’s threatened church forests (see Ethiopia: A new ant supercolony?).
+Additionally, I am also working on a project on intraspecific variation in ants along altitudinal gradients in Borneo (see Divergence along an elevational gradient in Borneo) and a project on behavioral studies on an ant species that lives in and around Ethiopia’s threatened church forests (see Ethiopia: A new ant supercolony?).

 More generally, I am interested in broad-scale geographic patterns in functionally relevant and conspicuous ant traits, be they physiological (thermal tolerance), morphological (trap-jaws, spines, color), or behavioral (drumming, jumping).